Electrifying high-performance patrol ships

 Diesel, diesel-electric and fully-electric patrolling

-Danfoss responded with a parallel hybrid power system that supports the boat’s two main engines with a smaller diesel-engine-driven power plant and electric machines coupled to main engines by gearboxes.
-The Editron hybrid electric system generates electricity when running at speeds of up to 27 knots, providing power to vessel electronics, as well as storing this power in batteries, and, vice-versa, also enabling fully-electric propulsion at up to 10 knots.
+Danfoss responded with a parallel hybrid power system that supports the boat’s two main engines.
+They used a smaller diesel-engine-driven power plant and electric machines coupled to main engines by gearboxes.
+The Editron hybrid electric system generates electricity when running at speeds of up to 27 knots.
+This provides power to vessel electronics, as well as stores this power in batteries, and, vice-versa, also enabling fully-electric propulsion at up to 10 knots.

 This electrified patrol ship can reach speeds of up to 27 knots using its main engines, allowing a quick emergency response, and it is also capable of efficient slower cruising, patrolling and idling in both diesel-electric and full-electric operation modes.

-The entire power plant and power distribution system is controlled by Danfoss’ propriety software system, which decides whether one or both smaller VolvoPenta diesel-electric auxiliaries will suffice if the patrol vessel can be run on battery power, or if it should run on PTO power from the main engines only.
+The entire power plant and power distribution system is controlled by Danfoss’ propriety software system.
+This system decides whether one or both smaller VolvoPenta diesel-electric auxiliaries will suffice.
+Either if the patrol vessel can be run on battery power, or if it should run on PTO power from the main engines only.

 Environmentally-friendly power, quiet on-demand

-The new hybrid patrol boat was launched in August 2018, featuring a custom-built Danfoss power system that cuts fuel consumption and maintenance costs through electrification at cruising speeds – also reducing CO2 emissions.
-It also creates the ability to operate and idle with much less noise, while still maintaining the necessary capacity for rapid acceleration and un-diminished full-speed.
+The new hybrid patrol boat was launched in August 2018, featuring a custom-built Danfoss power system.
+This system cuts fuel consumption and maintenance costs through electrification at cruising speeds – also reducing CO2 emissions.
+It also creates the ability to operate and idle with much less noise.
+At the same time, still maintaining the necessary capacity for rapid acceleration and un-diminished full-speed.

-One of the patrol ship’s main tasks is to respond to pollution threats, using state-of-the-art radar that can detect surface contamination (such as oil spills) from up to five miles away, while its own compliance with the Baltic’s impending Emission Control is also ensured thanks to its hybrid and fully-electric operating modes.
+One of the patrol ship’s main tasks is to respond to pollution threats, using state-of-the-art radar.
+This radar can detect surface contamination (such as oil spills) from up to five miles away.
+At the same time, its own compliance with the Baltic’s impending Emission Control is also ensured thanks to its hybrid and fully-electric operating modes.

 Baltic Workboats Head of Technical Department Peeter Raamat says:

-“We chose Danfoss because the Editron is a compact, high-quality and very flexible system, and the needs of the crew made it an excellent project to build as a hybrid vessel.
-For example, the hybrid electric benefit of engine redundancy is important for the Estonian Coast Guard — in case of engine failure, you can switch to diesel-electric or batteries — while you also have improved fuel efficiency, and much lower noise levels in diesel-electric and fully-electric modes when compared to big diesel engines, which is a big benefit for the crew.”
+“We chose Danfoss because the Editron is a compact, high-quality and very flexible system.
+The needs of the crew made it an excellent project to build as a hybrid vessel.
+For example, the hybrid electric benefit of engine redundancy is important for the Estonian Coast Guard — in case of engine failure, you can switch to diesel-electric or batteries.
+At the same time, you also have improved fuel efficiency, and much lower noise levels in diesel-electric and fully-electric modes when compared to big diesel engines.
+This is a big benefit for the crew.”

 Danfoss Editron Project Manager Jani Hartikka says:

-“With changing regulations, I see that the demand for such hybrid electric solutions will grow rapidly in the near future as ship owners switch to electrical vessels to reduce their CO2 emissions.
-Creating this unique vessel together with Baltic Workboats already puts us on the front line of development, ready to respond to what will soon be a huge demand for clean, high-performance vessels.
-We’re thrilled to be working with Baltic Workboats closely in pioneering hybrid patrol boat development, and look forward to supporting them with a cleaner driving force as they ramp up production of this new wave-piercing hybrid patrol boat range.”
+“With changing regulations, I see that the demand for such hybrid electric solutions will grow rapidly in the near future.
+Due to ship owners switch to electrical vessels to reduce their CO2 emissions.
+Creating this unique vessel together with Baltic Workboats already puts us on the front line of development.
+Ready to respond to what will soon be a huge demand for clean, high-performance vessels.
+We’re thrilled to be working with Baltic Workboats closely in pioneering hybrid patrol boat development.
+We look forward to supporting them with a cleaner driving force as they ramp up production of this new wave-piercing hybrid patrol boat range.”

 |Project||Baltic Workboats Patrol 45 WP Hybrid|